newt0/defaimint/pitch/script_short_v2.md

 ## HOW IT WORKS: Trade What You Believe

-Each DeFAI NFT represents a conviction — political, philosophical, or protocol-based.
+Each DeFAI NFT embodies a conviction — whether it's political, philosophical, or protocol-based.

-You don’t choose tokens.
+You don’t just pick tokens.
-You choose what you stand for.
+You pick a position.
+A belief.
+A thesis.

-Then, the agent trades accordingly — autonomously, across chains.
+Then the agent takes over —
+trading autonomously, across chains, aligned with what you believe.

 ## FEATURES: Safe & Effortless by Design